ppaez/pyramid_tutorial_maintain/README.rst

                          authorization/
                          tests/

-In the top level there are the \*.rst documentation files and the `src/` folder contains the source code files, organized in subfolders that correspond to their state at the end of each chapter.
+The documentation files are in the top level, the source files are duplicated in folders under the `src/` main folder.
+Each folder contains modifications that are made in a chapter.
+The following table summarizes the folder - chapter - modification correspondence:

 +-----------------+----------------------------+---------------------------------------------------------------------------------------------+
 +  Folder         |  Chapter                   | Source files                                                                                |